-S. chromogenes was the most frequently identified NASM species associated with subclinical IMI.
-Consistent with other studies on both conventional (De Visscher et al., 2016; Condas et al., 2017a; Rowe et al., 2019; Wuytack et al., 2020) and organic (Peña-Mosca et al., 2023) herds in various countries using genotypic methods or MALDI-TOF for speciation, Although many studies describing frequency of Staph. species isolated are understandably focused on NASM, in agreement with Peña-Mosca et al. (2023) (Ruegg, 2009)the second most-isolated species was S. aureus.
-Distribution of the next most commonly-found species (in order, S. haemolyticus, S. simulans, S. agnetis, S. warneri/S. devriesei) was most similar to previous work on NASM in the U.S. and Canada (Condas et al., 2017a; Rowe et al., 2019).
+S. chromogenes was the most frequently identified Staph. species associated with subclinical IMI on 10 organic dairy herds in Vermont.
+This is consistent with other studies using genotypic methods or MALDI-TOF for speciation of staphylococcus isolates from both conventional (De Visscher et al., 2016; Condas et al., 2017a; Rowe et al., 2019; Wuytack et al., 2020) and organic (Peña-Mosca et al., 2023) herds in various countries.
+In contrast to other work focused on NASM epidemiology, similar to Peña-Mosca et al. (2023) we included S. aureus IMI data in our analysis.
+This was motivated by two factors: 1) S. aureus has previously been identified as a pathogen of particular concern on organic dairy farms in the US (Ruegg, 2009), and 2) S. aureus IMI would serve as a relevant reference category for effect of IMI on SCS (in addition to culture negative control quarters).
+In agreement with Peña-Mosca et al. (2023), the second most frequently isolated Staph. species among these ten herds was S. aureus.
+Distribution of the next most frequently Staph. found species (in order, S. haemolyticus, S. simulans, S. agnetis, S. warneri/S. devriesei) in the current study was most similar to previous work on NASM in the U.S. and Canada (Condas et al., 2017a; Rowe et al., 2019).
 Interestingly, S. equorum, S. cohnii, S. hominis, and M. sciuri were all commonly-found NASM species in Belgian studies (De Visscher et al., 2016; Wuytack et al., 2020), but were infrequently found in the current study and not included in the final data set.
-As the farms in the current study are all certified organic dairies, the ecology of intramammary pathogens on organic farms had the potential to differ from that of conventional farms, as there is no use of antibiotic treatments in a routine manner at dry off or during lactation.
-However, we found that this was not the case; the relative distribution of various Staph. species in this population of small to midsize organic farms was similar to previous studies describing conventionally-managed dairies.
+As the farms in the current study are all certified organic dairies, it is possible that the ecology of intramammary pathogens (including the diversity of Staph. species) on organic farms could differ from that of conventional farms.
+We suggest this is possible because, in addition to extent of antibiotic use, differences in management factors exist between conventional and organic dairies (Stiglbaur paper), and mgmt. factors appear to affect the diversity of NASM species found (condas).
+However, the relative distribution of various Staph. species in this population of small to midsize organic farms was similar to previous studies describing conventionally managed dairies.